VIZIIER/FC411/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Important Note
+## Note

 This tool is for educational and research purposes only.
 Always ensure you have proper authorization before conducting wireless network analysis in any area.

-## Note

-This tool is for educational purposes only.
-Ensure you have permission to analyze wireless networks in your area.